tencentyun/intlcloud-documents/product/安全/BGP 高防 IP/API文档/调用方式/请求结构/接口请求参数_intl.md

 ﻿[//]: # (chinagitpath:XXXXX)

 A complete Tencent Cloud API request requires two types of request parameters: common request parameters and API request parameters.
-This document describes API request parameters used in Tencent Cloud API requests.
+This document describes API request parameters that are used to specify which Tencent Cloud API is called.
 For information about common request parameters, see [Common Request Parameters](https://cloud.tencent.com/document/api/377/4153).
 API request parameters vary by API.
 The initial letter of each API request parameter should be in lowercase so that it can be differentiated from a common request parameter.
 >**Note:**
 >We take Tencent Cloud CVM-specific API as an example in this document.
 For other resource-specific APIs, please see relevant documents.